 He is represented by the Duane Reed Gallery, Ferrin Contemporary and The Archie Bray Foundation Gallery.
 His work has been collected by the Smithsonian Museum, the Daum Museum of Contemporary Art, the Four Seasons Hotel in Seoul, Korea, as well as many private collections.

 Steve received his BFA and MFA in Ceramics from Alfred University.
-Originally from Chicago, he lives in Helena with his wife, Lisa and their son and daughter Gavin and Florence.
+Originally from Chicago, he lives in Helena with his wife, Lisa and their son and daughter.